-LoggerNet's client-server design allows client applications to be run on the same computer as LoggerNet, or on remote computers running LoggerNet data applications.
-Note that the LoggerNet Toolbar must be up and running and Remote Connections must be enabled for remote computers to access a LoggerNet server.
+LoggerNet's client-server design allows client applications to be run on the same computer as LoggerNet, or on remote computers running LoggerNetData, LoggerNet Admin, or LoggerNet Remote.
+Note that the LoggerNet Toolbar must be up and running (or LoggerNet must be running as a service) and Remote Connections must be enabled for remote computers to access a LoggerNet server.
 For additional information on Remote Connections, refer to Section 13.1.